emilygfagan/portfolio/README.md

 # Emily Fagan - Data Analytics Portfolio
 **Technical Skills:** MS Excel, PowerPoint, Python, SQL (MySQL, PostgreSQL, BigQuery), Tableau, and R.

 This repository serves to showcase my skills and how I approach problems.

+**This repository is in progress!** I am working hard every day to upload and organize all my projects.
+My deadline to finish this portfolio in total completion will be **December 15th, 2023.**

 My Resume in pdf